TripleMonkey/memory-pirates/README.md

-# Memory Pirates
+# 🏴‍☠️ Memory Pirates 🏴‍☠️
-## Game of Memory migrated from UIKit to SwiftUI

-### Requirements
-* Min deployment iOS 16.4 iPhone/iPad
-* CoreData and CloudKit for data persistence
+Memory Pirates is memory match game for iOS featuring the SwiftUI framework, CloudKit storage, and Game Center leaderboards.

+I originally created Memory Pirates as a practice in using UIKit constraints in 2020.
+In 2023, I returned to this project with the goal of converting from the UIKit framework to the newer SwiftUI framework.
+In the process I added Cloudkit and Game Center connectivity for data persistence and local and global leaderboards.

-### Features
+## Features
-#### V 1.0
-1. UIKit and Storyboard based app for iPhone and iPad.
-2. Adaptive design using Size Class trait variations.
-#### V 2.0
-1. SwiftUI based app for iPhone and iPad
-2. Game Center Integration
+- Game Center connectivity
+- CloudKit data storage
+- SwiftUI
+- Cross platform

+### Coming Soon
+- New Game board sizes
+- Head to Head multiplayer via local network
+- iPad compatibility
+- Landscape mode